Skip to Content

 1. Glucosamine:

-• Role: Chondroitin sulfate works alongside glucosamine to protect joint cartilage.
-It helps to retain water in the cartilage, which is essential for maintaining joint lubrication and shock absorption.
-Chondroitin also inhibits enzymes that break down cartilage.
+• Role: Works with glucosamine to protect cartilage, retain water for lubrication, and inhibit enzymes that break down cartilage.

 250x250 general